Chainlink Explained: Everything You Should Know About LINK

 Chainlink was officially launched in June 2017.
 Founded by the company SmartContract, Chainlink seeks to create a secure blockchain for all involved.

 · Has no single point of failure

-Node operators are also required to stake their LINK in the Chainlink systems as a sign of their commitment to the network.
+Node operators are also required to stake their LINK in the ChainLink systems as a sign of their commitment to the network.
 The Chainlink reputation contract considers the size of the node’s stake when matching nodes with requests for data.
 Nodes with more significant stakes are more likely to be chosen to fulfill requests because they are deemed more committed to the system and, therefore, less likely to cheat.
-Faulty nodes are punished for poor service by having their LINK taxed.

 LINK is an Ethereum based ERC20 token, which also has ERC223’s transfer and call functionalities.
 This means that LINK can be processed and received by smart contracts in a single transaction.

 Where to buy Chainlink?